 Only when a bucket has the Allowed in Actions field selected does the bucketset display in the condition cell drop-down in a Decision Table.

-Click Validate to validate the dictionary while making changes to a bucketset.
+Click Validate in the menu bar to validate the dictionary while making changes to a bucketset.